jamessoncardozo/virtual-card/README.md

 # Project Virtual Card

 **Note**: *This project was builted based on Ubuntu 22.04.
 Please notice that the instructions provided assume you are using Ubuntu 22.04.
 If you are using a different operating system or version, make sure to adapt the commands accordingly to your environment.*

+## API Access
+The project includes a RESTful API that can be accessed using tools like Postman.
+You can send HTTP requests to the API endpoints to interact with the application.

 ## Instructions to Run the Project

  - **Clone the project and access his folder:**